Moore Rd. will close intermittently through Jan 13 - NewsBreak

 WAYNESBORO, Va.
 (WHSV) - The Waynesboro Fire Marshal’s Office (WFMO) has arrested an individual who they believe started a fire on Port Republic Road on Jan.
 3. According to a press release sent out by the WFMO, the Waynesboro Fire Department (WFD) responded to a reported structure fire in the 300 block of Port Republic Road.
 The WFMO says the fire was kept to the kitchen, and no one was hurt.
 After a preliminary investigation, the WFMO says that the fire was reportedly intentionally set on the stove by the alleged offender, 19-year-old Tajiri Hunt, of Waynesboro.

-A Pennsylvania developer wants to build a 359-unit housing complex north of the Potomac Mills area.
-Toll Mid-Atlantic LP Co.
-Inc. is asking Prince William County to rezone about 36.6 acres for the project.
-The company is a subsidiary of Fort Washington, Pa.-based Toll Brothers, which bills itself as a...
+NELSON COUNTY, Va.
+(WVIR) - 1/6/2023 Update: Virginia State Police are providing an update on the bodies found in the Rockfish River in Nelson County.
+VSP says it was alerted to a submerged vehicle in the river near the intersection of Bridgeport Lane and Johnson Hollow around 11:40 a.m.
+Tuesday, December 27.

-Remains found in Shenandoah National Park may be those of missing Albemarle man
+Body found in national park believed to be missing Albemarle County man

-Luray, Va. – The body of a male believed to be missing Virginia man James Alan Cattley was discovered by searchers in the southern portion of Shenandoah National Park.
-Consisting of 80,000 acres, the park encompasses parts of eight counties.
-Each year, millions visit the area, which includes the 105-mile Skyline Drive and 75 designated scenic overlooks.
-The park also includes established campgrounds (open seasonally) and 101 miles of the famed Appalachian Trail, on which visitors hike and often overnight camp.
-Camping on the A.T. requires a free permit either obtained from a park ranger or via self-registration at one of the park's many kiosks.
-Skyline Drive is always open, weather-permitting.
-The park itself is open 365 days per year.
+LURAY, Va.
+(CBS19 NEWS) -- Officials say the body of a missing Albemarle County man has been found in the Shenandoah National Park.
+According to a release, SNP and Virginia Department of Emergency Management staff found the remains on Monday.
+Based on the preliminary identification of these remains, the search...

 WHSV